autogluon/autogluon/docs/api/autogluon.task.rst

 Tasks
 -----

-Prediction tasks built into AutoGluon such that a single call to `fit()` can produce high-quality trained models.
+Prediction tasks built into AutoGluon such that a single call to `fit()` can produce high-quality trained models for tabular, image, or text data.
 For other applications, you can still use AutoGluon to tune the hyperparameters of your own custom models and training scripts.

 .. automodule:: autogluon.tabular
 .. autosummary::